LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 ## Bonus Chapter: What about CLI Microsoft 365?

-If you read one of my previous blog posts about [How to get started with CLI Microsoft 365 and Adaptive Cards](https://m365princess.com/how-to-get-started-with-cli-microsoft-365-and-adaptive-cards/) you could read between the lines, that I found CLI Microsoft 365 pretty cool.
-Now although I wanted to compare SharePoint REST and Microsoft Graph API using Power Automate in this post, I felt it could be a cool idea to check how things would go in CLI Microsoft 365.
+If you read one of my previous blog posts about [How to get started with CLI Microsoft 365 and Adaptive Cards](https://m365princess.com/how-to-get-started-with-cli-microsoft-365-and-adaptive-cards/), you could read between the lines that I found CLI Microsoft 365 pretty cool.
+Although I wanted to compare SharePoint REST and Microsoft Graph API using Power Automate in this Post, I felt it could be a cool idea to check how things would go in CLI Microsoft 365.

 If you are not familiar with it, please read my blog post first or head over to the [full documentation](https://pnp.github.io/cli-microsoft365).
-After you installed CLI Microsoft 365, open a shell that makes you happe (I use PowerShell inside of Visual Studio Code Terminal).
+After you installed CLI Microsoft 365, open a shell that makes you happy (I use PowerShell inside Visual Studio Code Terminal).

 ### Login

-* Run `m365 login`
+* Run `m365 login.`
-* Copy the Login Code, klicck on the link
+* Copy the Login Code, click on the link
 * Paste the Login Code
 * Select the user you want to log in with from the list
 * Return to your shell window